aroxburg/livelesson-git/README.md

 git pull <WHERE> <WHAT>: pulls (sync) the WHAT branch in WHERE to local computer, eg git pull origin master

 A merge on a remote is a "pull request" or "merge request" depending on the remote system.
+To update a pull/merge request, we make the change on the branch locally then re-push

 # Merge conflicts
 <<<<<<< HEAD                                        : your local change tag